Since April 1, 2020, Cyber-Seniors programs:

 - General Health (ie. Presence of chronic illness and/or impairments)

 Demographic information we collect on student volunteers includes:

 - Income Level (by free or reduced cost lunch at school)

 - Current Education Level

-Dr. Skye Leedahl from the University of Rhode Island, and Dr. Mark Chignell from the University of Toronto, provide oversight of our data collection and periodically analyse and report on the findings.
+Dr. Skye Leedahl from the University of Rhode Island, and Dr. Mark Chignell from the University of Toronto, periodically analyse and report on the findings of our data collection.

 In 2016/2017 four Cyber-Senior programs running in different settings (1) University of Rhode Island Program 2) Volunteer Agency 3) Boy and Girls Club 4) Career Tech Center were part of a formative evaluation to examine proposed benefits for students (high school and university) and older adults and learn from programmatic experiences.
 The research was led by Prof. Skye Leedahl at the University of Rhode Island.